 A lower level of distribution creates a simple and effective system, with few dependencies.
 Besides, the implementation takes a shorter time, but they contain disadvantages, that you can solve by building a higher level of distribution.

-Disadvantages: The whole system is out of control if the central Programmable-Unit (PU) breaks down, the plant/ machine cannot be shut down in a safe way.
-Unless the plant/machine is simple and small, the wires to sensor and activators become long and difficult to install.
+Disadvantages: The whole system is out of control if the central PU breaks down.
+In effect, you can't shut down the plant in a safe way.
+Unless the plant is simple and small, the wires to sensors and activators are long and hard to install.

-Disadvantages: The whole system is out of control if the central Programmable-Unit breaks down or the bus connection is lost.
-The different parts of the plant/ machine cannot be shut down in a safe way.
+Disadvantages: The whole system is out of control if the central PU breaks down or the bus connection is lost.
+To clarify, you can't shut down the different parts of the plant in a safe way.

-Each cluster has its own PU connected to a central PU.
-The PU’s in the clusters are polling data and hold a copy of the I/O status in the different I/O’s.
+Each cluster has its PU connected to a central PU.
+The PU’s in the clusters are polling data and hold a copy of the status of each I/O.

-The local PU can hold a program to make a safe shut down in the event of a breakdown on the central PU and/or bus connection.
+The local PU can hold a program to make a safe shut down in the event of a breakdown on the central PU or bus connection.

 Disadvantages: Each cluster still depends on its PU being alive and the bus connection to the different I/O modules being intact.
-Local elements of the plant/ machine cannot be shut down in a safe way.
+In other words, you can't shut down local parts of the plant in a safe way.

-The individual control functions can shut down individually.
-The need for redundant system is much lower, as the damage of an error, is limited.
+Each control functions can shut down.
+The need for a redundant system is much lower, as the damage of an error is limited.

-A plant built on the level 3 principle limits the influence of a hardware error to a small area, so the remaining plant can continue working.
+A plant built on the third level limits the effect of a hardware error to a small area, so the rest of the plant can keep working.
 "A broken finger does not prevent the other hand from calling the doctor”.

-The level 3 implementation is normally very time consuming unless using an integrated development environment specialized to level 3, such as VIGO6.
+However, the implementation of the third level is often time-consuming unless you are using an integrated development environment specialized to level 3, such as VIGO6.